 “You have to have a tremendous amount of discipline to play against a guy like that,” Saban told USA Today after the game.
 “There were times when we didn’t quite get it done the way we’d like to.”

 Texas A&M led 20-0 by the end of the first quarter.
 A.J.
 McCarron, Amari Cooper, T.J.
 Yeldon and the Crimson Tide battled back throughout the second and third quarters, but a fourth-quarter Manziel touchdown to Malcome Kennedy gave the Aggies a 29-24 win to upset the No. 1 team in the country.

 Manziel finished that game with 345 total yards.
 He capped his Heisman season with 3,706 passing yards, 26 passing touchdowns and nine interceptions.
 He rushed for another 1,410 yards and 21 touchdowns, becoming the first freshman in NCAA history to pass for 3,000 yards and rush for 1,000 yards.

-Alabama went on to win the BCS National Championship against Notre Dame.
-But never forget that ‘Bama fans received tickets to the Johnny Manziel Show, and this was the play that put him on the map and in Heisman Trophy conversations.
+Alabama went on to win the BCS National Championship against Notre Dame, but never forget that ‘Bama fans received tickets to the Johnny Manziel Show, and this was the play that put him on the map in Heisman Trophy conversations.

-This post was originally published on June 10, 2020, but has been brought back for the Alabama-Texas A&M game.
+This post was originally published on June 10, 2020, but has been brought back for the Alabama-Texas A&M game in 2021.